nikhilvardhanreddy2007/Comp1110/README.md

 COMP1110 Group Project — Semester 2, 2025-2026

 ## What is this?
 Drawing from our analysis of existing market tools, we hope to develop a refined version that focus on three core factors: privacy, accessibility, and personalization.
-We use manual data entry to ensure a more secure environment.
+We use manual entry to ensure a more secure environment.
 Our text-based assistant allows users to log spending, set category limits, and receive overspending alerts within a clean, user-friendly interface.

 ## How to run